aarsh21/Ai_Summarizer/README.md

 # Article Digester

-Article Digester is a web application that allows users to summarize articles by simply providing the article URL.
+Article Digester is a web application that allows users to summarize articles by simply providing the summarized text from URL .
 It utilizes Redux Toolkit, Vite with React, and Tailwind CSS to deliver a seamless and intuitive user experience.